aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 ### Apply tutorial steps to your dataset

-Next, walk-through the [step-by-step tutorial](#step-by-step-tutorial), but starting with the step [Setup EKS cluster environment](#setup-eks-cluster-environment).
+Next, walk-through the [step-by-step tutorial](#step-by-step-tutorial), but starting with the step [Setup developer environment](#setup-developer-environment).
 You will need to make following changes to the tutorial steps, so you can use ADDS with `ds1` dataset:

 * Instead of `a2d2`, use `ds1`.
 * In [Build dataset](#build-dataset) step, you will need to  execute your ETL script instead of [scripts/a2d2-etl-steps.sh](scripts/a2d2-etl-steps.sh) so you can launch your workflow to upload your data into S3 and Redshift tables.